The mission of Habitat for Humanity is to build simple, decent, affordable homes for people in need.

 Does the Fund for Humanity provide all of Habitat’s needs?

 No. Given the fairly limited number of houses we have built to-date, additional funds are needed to continue construction of new Habitat homes.
-Donations and special fund raising projects are needed to generate construction funds, and land donated at low or no cost to Habitat are essential to continuing the building efforts.
+Donations and special fund raising projects are needed to generate construction funds and land donated at low or no cost to Habitat is essential to continuing the building efforts.
 The Village Store is also a major source of construction funds.
 When volunteers work for The Village Store in the name of Wimberley Valley Habitat for Humanity, their hours worked make a direct impact.
 The more hours worked for WVHH, the more Village Store revenue is allocated to the cause of building decent, affordable homes for people in need in the Wimberley Valley.
 See the Volunteer and Donate sections of this website to learn more about how you can join the mission of WVHH.